bluz71/vim-moonfly-colors/README.md

 Extra Themes
 ------------

-A collection of _moonfly_-flavoured themes are provided for those using
+A collection of _moonfly_-flavoured themes are provided:
-_moonfly_:

 - [Alacritty](https://github.com/alacritty/alacritty) users can copy
   [this](extras/alacritty.yml) theme into their `alacritty.yml`